-• Harsh Environment Solutions: This segment specializes in ruggedized interconnect products, including connectors and interconnect systems designed for harsh environments.
-It also provides specialty cable, printed circuits, and printed circuit assemblies.
-The segment serves end markets including automotive, commercial aerospace, communications networks, defense, industrial, and information technology and data communications.
+• Harsh Environment Solutions: This segment designs, manufactures and markets a broad range of ruggedized interconnect products including connectors and interconnect systems, specialty cable, printed circuits and printed circuit assemblies and other products.
+Key products include harsh environment data, power, fiber optic and radio frequency interconnect products, backplane interconnect systems, cable assemblies and harnesses, cable management products, coaxial and specialty cable, and flexible and rigid printed circuit boards.
+This segment serves end markets such as automotive, commercial aerospace, communications networks, defense, industrial, and information technology and data communications.

-• Interconnect and Sensor Systems: This segment focuses on the design, manufacture, and marketing of sensors, sensor-based systems, connectors, and value-add interconnect systems.
-The products cater to end markets such as automotive, commercial aerospace, communications networks, defense, industrial, and information technology and data communications.
+• Interconnect and Sensor Systems: This segment designs, manufactures and markets a broad range of sensors, sensor-based systems, connectors and value-add interconnect systems.
+Key products include busbars and power distribution systems, power interconnect products, backplane interconnect systems, cable assemblies and harnesses, and sensors for force, gas and moisture, level, position, pressure, temperature, and vibration.
+This segment serves end markets such as automotive, commercial aerospace, communications networks, defense, industrial, information technology and data communications.

 Amphenol’s Q4 2025 results demonstrate a remarkable acceleration of IT data‑communications revenue, with sales up 49% in US dollars and a 110% book‑to‑bill ratio of 1.31, driven by the burgeoning AI infrastructure spend.
 This surge reflects not only the industry’s transition to higher bandwidth and lower latency but also customers’ willingness to lock in capacity early, as disclosed in the Q&A where management cited “customers opening their order window” for AI projects.
 The consistent, organic growth of 37% in the segment indicates that the demand curve is steepening rather than plateauing, providing a robust tailwind that should translate into continued top‑line momentum throughout 2026 and beyond.
 Moreover, the company’s ability to capture 38% of total orders from the IT datacom market underscores a strong market share position that is difficult for competitors to erode in the short term.